 Doctor of Musical Arts (DMA) in Conducting

 The Doctor of Musical Arts in Conducting is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 48 semester credits with grades no lower than B- in graduate-level coursework.
 All degree requirements must be completed within seven years of the date of matriculation.

 All entering Doctor of Musical Arts students are required to take proficiency examinations in the areas of music theory and musicology.
 These examinations are administered online before the start of classes.
 Incoming students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
 Exam results are used for purposes of advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.

 Conducting Program Outline

-Students must complete a minimum of 48 graduate credits including music history and music theory, including:
+Students must complete a minimum of 48 graduate credits, including:

 (to be completed within the first three semesters of doctoral study)

 |Musicology and/or Music Theory||6 cr|